 Fish Mint/Heartleaf - Diep Ca/Giap Ca

-Fish mint is a Vietnamese herb that has leaves look like a heart shape in 4 - 8 cm in length.
+Fish mint is a Vietnamese herb that has leaves that look like a heart shape in 4 - 8 cm in length.
 It tastes a little sour and a bit fishy.
 It is used in remedy recipes for cooling off the body’s temperature, fighting bacteria in the digestive system.
 It is often paired with peanut worms and spring rolls.
-Peanut worms are sea worms specialty dishes found in coastal areas like Halong Bay and Con Dao Island.
+Peanut worms are sea worms' specialty dishes found in coastal areas like Halong Bay and Con Dao Island.

 |To have fun trips in Ho Chi Minh City, check out our authentic motorbike tours with professional local guides!|

 Thai Basil - Hung Que

 This kind of leaves is often served as a culinary herb in some famous Vietnamese foods such as pho, steamed rice roll, Vietnamese pancakes, and noodle soups.
 Its leaves are small, narrow, and a little dark green.
 Besides, the taste is slightly sweet and has a great aroma so that people sometimes use Thai Basil to eat raw to prevent bone disease and digestive system problems.
 The green leaves are also a great source of healthy nutrients such as vitamin C, vitamin K, calcium, and potassium.

 Vietnamese Balm - Kinh Gioi

 Vietnamese balm grows in mountainous or unoccupied areas, by the rivers, or in forests where there is a lot of sunlight.
 The plant is about 30-50 cm in height and has small fir on its stem.
 The leaf has a serrated edge with a bright green color.
 With a little of a bitter taste, it is usually served along with other herbs in rice paper roll dish or the famous “bun cha.”
 Many people also use this herb in cold or flu remedies.

 Vietnamese Perilla - Tia To

-Vietnamese perilla is usually confused with its companion, Vietnamese balm because they have similar leaf shapes and often served together in many dishes.
+Vietnamese perilla is usually confused with its companion, Vietnamese balm because they have similar leaf shapes and are often served together in many dishes.
 Vietnamese perilla has a distinct red-violet color and serrated edge leaves.
 Sometimes it also has green color as well, but its leaves are usually bigger than that of the Vietnamese balm.